GridOPTICS/GridPACK/docs/markdown/required/GRIDPACK.md

 ## Configuring GridPACK

-Configuration is the most complicated part of the process of actually building GridPACK once all the libraries listed above are available.
-We recommend that you use one of the systems list above as a guide to configuring and building GridPACK.
+Configuration is the most complicated part of the process of actually building GridPACK.
+Before attempting to configure and build GridPACK, make sure that all the [prerequisite software](PRERQUISITE.md) needed by GridPACK is in place.
 The information in this section is a general overview for configuring GridPACK and adjustments may be required to get the build to work on particular platforms.
 [CMake](https://cmake.org/download) is used to configure GridPACK for building.
 CMake is usually available on most Linux systems but older versions of Linux may have a version of Cmake that is too old to build GridPACK.
-GridPACK requires version 2.8.8 or newer.
+GridPACK requires version 3.5.0 or newer.
 If the installed version of CMake is too old, users will need to download CMake and build it themselves.
 The version of CMake can be found by typing